peter-tanner/numlock-indicator/README.md

 # `numlock-indicator`

+**\* Important: You'll need to manually use taskbar settings to pin the taskbar icon so it's always visible!**

 This powershell script adds a small indicator to the system tray to indicate when the numlock is enabled.

 Copy files to some directory and run `powershell systray.ps1`.
 You can also run `start.sh` to ensure that one copy of the script is always active.